 Take the OPIc before September 30th.

-You need to schedule a time to take the OPIc in Humanities Computing Lab found in JFSB B153.
+You need to schedule a time to take the OPIc in Humanities Testing Lab found in JFSB B153.
 Click here to sign up for a time.

 What is the WPT?The Writing Proficiency Test is an internet-delivered test that determines your proficiency in written French according to the standards set by ACTFL.